Emily Catherine Cockerham

 -

-I’m Emily—a curious, creative soul with a passion for discovering new things.
-I thrive on inspiration, whether it comes from a book, a piece of art, or melodic song.
-I see the world through a lens of possibility, always looking for beauty and meaning in the everyday.
+I’m Emily!
+I am a young student and artist.
+I thrive on inspiration from books, art, music, movies, and more.
+I see the world through a lens of possibility, looking for meaning in the everyday.

-At my core, I value authenticity and connection.
-I love deep conversations and moments of reflection, but I also appreciate light-hearted, spontaneous fun.
-I’m someone who embraces both the joy of creating and the satisfaction of learning.
-Whether I’m working on a design project or just enjoying a quiet day with a cup of coffee, I approach everything with curiosity and an open heart.
+I value authenticity and connection.
+I have learned to embrace both the joy of creating and the satisfaction of learning.
+Whether I’m working on a design or enjoying a quiet day with a cup of coffee, I approach everything with curiosity and an open mind.

-This website is an extension of who I am—a place where my passions and personality come together.
-I’m glad you’re here and hope you find something that resonates with you.
+This website is a place where my passions and personality come together.
+I’m glad you’re here!

 -

-I was born on August 9, 2005, in Edgewood, Kentucky, to two loving parents and an older brother.
-A few years later, my younger siblings—twins—joined our family, and we moved to Ohio, where I lived from kindergarten through ninth grade.
+I was born on August 9, 2005, in Edgewood, Kentucky, to my parents and older brother.
+A few years later, my younger siblings—twins—joined our family.
+Shortly after the twins were born, we moved to Beavercreek, Ohio.
+I lived in OH from kindergarten to ninth grade.

 My love for design began early.
-I was born with an imaginative and passionate mind, always lost in a book, a song, or a piece of art.
-Whether drawing, painting, or inventing games with my siblings, creativity was a constant in my life.
-Every elective I took in school revolved around art—it’s my passion.
+I was born with an imaginative and passionate mind, always lost in a book.
+Whether drawing, painting, or making up games with my siblings, creativity was constant in my life.
+Every elective I took in school revolved around art.

-In seventh grade, my family moved to a new city.
+In seventh grade, my family moved to a city about 30 minutes away from where I had lived from ages 5-12.
 For the first time, I was the new kid, without the comfort of lifelong friends from school and church.
-We lived in Springfield, Ohio, for two years, moving between three different houses but never finding a church home.
-At school, I struggled socially, and my once-expressive nature retreated into quiet observation.
+We lived in Springfield, Ohio for two years, moving between three different houses but never finding a church home.
+At school, I struggled socially, and my once-expressive nature retreated into silence.

 During my sophomore and junior years, I traveled to the Dominican Republic for Spring Break mission trips.
 The curious, passionate child in me reignited.
 The food, the culture, the sense of neighborly community and love—everything was so vibrant and unlike anything I had ever experienced.
 That trip humbled me, making me acutely aware of my limited perspective and igniting a deep desire to explore and learn from the world around me.